-This is a rather healthy and low-fat recipe: it’s whole wheat, for one, and it’s filled with all sorts of fruity goodness.
+This vegan Strawberry bread is healthy and low-fat: it's whole wheat, for one, and it's filled with all sorts of fruity goodness.
 Although strawberries are the undisputed stars here, there is also a banana in this and some applesauce.
 Both add tenderness and moisture to the Strawberry Bread without screaming out their presence.

-Here’s the recipe.
-Try it for breakfast or for dessert– you can’t go wrong.
+Here's the recipe for a delicious vegan Strawberry Bread.
+Try it for breakfast or for dessert-- you can't go wrong.

 - 1 very ripe banana